-During the end-of-cycle feedback session, the supervisor should discuss opportunities for increased contribution and enhanced performance with the employee.
+During the end-of-cycle feedback session, the supervisor should discuss opportunities for increased contribution with the employee.
 This is critical not only for those employees who may not be contributing at a level consistent with their pay, but also for employees who are excellent contributors and are searching for additional responsibility and opportunities to excel.